IBMStreams/streamsx.messagehub/_docs/220-user_operator_design.md

 {% include toc %}
 {%include editme %}

-This toolkit contains two operators to enable faster connectivity to the IBM Event Streams cloud service.
+This toolkit contains two operators to enable easier connectivity to the IBM Event Streams cloud service.
 These operators include:

  * **MessageHubConsumer** - this operator is a wrapper around the `KafkaConsumer` operator ([design documentation](https://ibmstreams.github.io/streamsx.kafka/docs/user/KafkaConsumerDesign)).
  * **MessageHubProducer** - this operator is a wrapper around the `KafkaProducer` operator ([design documentation](https://ibmstreams.github.io/streamsx.kafka/docs/user/KafkaProducerDesign)).